 Rational emotive behavioral therapy is complex.
 It can be hard to see how this therapy relates to your substance abuse and addiction as of right now.
 But as you progress through rehab treatment for your addiction, you experience breakthroughs using a wide variety of therapies, including rational emotive behavioral therapy.

-Men seeking strong, lasting recovery should turn to Red Oak Recovery® in Leicester, North Carolina.
-At Red Oak Recovery®, you gain multiple types of addiction therapy services.
-The addiction treatment programs at Red Oak Recovery® include:
+Men seeking strong, lasting recovery should turn to Red Oak Recovery in Leicester, North Carolina.
+At Red Oak Recovery, you gain multiple types of addiction therapy services.
+The addiction treatment programs at Red Oak Recovery include:

-- Residential rehab treatment
+- Partial hospitalization and outpatient rehab treatment

 - Dual diagnosis treatment